es-roly99/GoldTrak-Support/README.md

 <details>
 <summary><b>Can I customize categories?</b></summary>
 <br>
 Yes!
 Create, edit, and manage categories to match your specific business needs.
-Define custom numbering systems and naming conventions.
 </details>

 ---

 ## 📋 Privacy & Data

-### What We Collect
 GoldTrak is designed with privacy in mind:
 - ✅ All inventory data stored locally on your device
 - ✅ No personal information sent to third parties